-In the following pages indicative criteria related to the four major areas of energy consumption products, services and projects are presented.
+The indicative criteria presented in the following pages relate to the four major areas of energy consumption products, services and projects.

-The proposed criteria and rules are based on the EFFECT project recommendations which have been either, depending on the case, adapted to the Greek legislation where it exists, or to the minimum European standards applicable in the Greek context.
+The proposed criteria and rules are based on the EFFECT project recommendations which have been either, depending on the case, adapted to the Greek legislation where it exists, or to the very few European standards applicable in the Greek context.